Wolftronics-SBC/victim-tracker/README.md

 Show backprojection mode by pressing b key.
 Switch back by pressing b again.

 Press escape key to exit.

+## Input

+Create input folder in the root directory.
+Put there any videos you want to use.

+## Output

+Create output folder in the root directory.
+The output video and logs will be put there.

+## Settings

+The Settings.hpp file can be used to select video source.

 ## OpenCV Installation on macOS